lachlangill/EMnify-IoT-Explorer/documentation.md

 To initiate a different scan type, press **BTN4** twice to reset the manual test.
 To switch to automatic scanning mode, press **BTN4** once.

+## Automatic Scan

+To start the automatic test, press **BTN3** on the automatic test screen.
+The device will then automatically scan for all available carriers with all network types that are present in the current location.

+After completing a successful scan, the device will use the results to test each carrier and connection type sequentially.
+The connection status will be processed by the device and made available on the screen.
+The carrier ID and name will be shown, along with the network type when trying to connect.
+After connecting, the connection strength and other details will be collected and displayed on the screen.

+To restart the automatic scan, upon completion press **BTN4** twice to reset the automatic test.
+To switch to manual scanning mode, press **BTN4** once.

 ---

 # Errors and Troubleshooting